rgeraldporter/inquiry-monad/README.md

 After resolving all outstanding IOUs or waiting for time `t`, returns a Promise or Future containing the Inquiry with either all IOUs resolved or a timeout under the `Fail` list.

+i.e., "Wait for everything to finish, then continue."

 ```js
 const isMoreThanOne = x =>
     x > 1 ?
 Pass('Is greater than 1') : Fail('Is less than or equal to 1');